-(8) Estimated federal funds in FY 2010-2013 approximate multi-year average under current SAFETEA-LU legislation.
-Reauthorization is pending for federal fiscal year 2010.
+Estimated federal funds in out years approximate multi-year average under current SAFETEA-LU legislation.
+Reauthorization is pending for federal FY 2010.

-SPECIAL FACTORS RELATING TO THE SERIES 2009A BONDS
+SPECIAL FACTORS RELATING TO THE SERIES 2010A BONDS

-Each investor or prospective investor in the Series 2009A Bonds is encouraged to read this Official Statement and to give particular attention to the factors described below which, among other conditions, could affect the payment of debt service on the Series 2009A Bonds and could affect the market price of the Series 2009A Bonds to an extent that cannot be determined at this time.
+Each investor or prospective investor in the Series 2010A Bonds is encouraged to read this Official Statement and to give particular attention to the factors described below which, among other conditions, could affect the payment of debt service on the Series 2010A Bonds and could affect the market price of the Series 2010A Bonds to an extent that cannot be determined at this time.